 The first time you use the WMS feature, there are no servers defined.
-You can begin by clicking the Add WMS layer button inside the toolbar, or through the Layer > Add WMS Layer... menu.
+You can begin by clicking the Add WMS layer button inside the toolbar, or through the Layer $\begin{tabular}{ll} \begin{tabular}{ll} \be$

 The dialog Add Layer(s) from a Server for adding layers from the WMS server pops up.
 Fortunately you can add some servers to play with by clicking the Add default servers button.
 This will add at least three WMS servers for you to use, including the NASA (JPL) WMS server.
-To define a new WMS server in the Server Connections section, select New .
+To define a new WMS server in the Layers, select New.
 Then enter the parameters to connect to your desired WMS server, as listed in table 5.1: